 A Level Results

-24% were pass grades at A* or A
+19% were pass grades at A* or A and (Distinction* or Distinction at BTEC)

-78% were pass grades at A* to C
+70% were pass grades at A* to C and (D*, D and Merit at BTEC)

-96% were pass grades at A* to E
+98% were pass grades at A* to E and (D*, D, M and Pass at BTEC)

 I am pleased with the performance of the boys this year.
-24% of all the grades gained are in the A* and A range.
-In our other two statistics overall 96% of examinations taken were pass grades and 78% were A*-C.
+We are the only boys sixth form that offers a range of Level 3 qualifications, that is A level, BTEC and TECH level qualifications.
+19% of all the grades gained are in the highest grade range.
+In our other two statistics overall 98% of examinations taken were pass grades and 70% were C/Merit or higher.

 The Upper School curriculum begins at the end of Year 8.
 All boys take a core curriculum together with five options.
 Boys study English; Mathematics, Physics; Chemistry; Biology and Religious Studies.
 They can opt for five subjects from Art; Design and Technology; Economics; Drama; Computing; Spanish; Music; Sport; French; History and Geography.
 This broad academic base prepares boys to select from a wide range of A level subjects.